 How Airlines Are Responding

 Airlines serving India are taking a range of approaches.
-Here is a general picture — but please treat this as context only and check directly with your airline for the current position on your specific flight.
+Here is a general picture.
+Please treat this as context only and check directly with your airline for the current position on your specific flight.

 IndiGo has cancelled hundreds of flights to Middle Eastern destinations and suspended operations on affected routes pending further review.